hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/README.md

 }
 ```

-As mentioned above, when the Template Provider is released, it will also be possible to use the new template syntax inside template files.
+As mentioned above, you can also use the new template syntax inside template files if you use version 2.0 or newer of the Template Provider.

 We include two templates here:
 1. actual_vote.txt that uses the old template syntax with expressions like `${voter}` and `${candidate}`
-1. rigged_vote.txt that uses the new template syntax `%{ if ${candidate} == "Beto O'Rourke" }Ted Cruz%{ else }${candidate}%{ endif }`.
+1. rigged_vote.txt that uses the new template syntax `%{ if candidate == "the Democrate" }the Republican%{ else }${candidate}%{ endif }`.

-For now, the output from the rigged template is suppressed since it treats the new template syntax strings as literals.
+In the latter, a vote for "the Democrat" is awarded to "the Republican".
+Other votes are processed as voted.

+For more on the new string templates, see [String Templates](https://www.terraform.io/docs/configuration/expressions.html#string-templates).

 ## Reliable JSON Syntax
 The [Reliable JSON Syntax](./reliable-json-syntax) example illustrates how the new [Reliable JSON Syntax](https://www.hashicorp.com/blog/terraform-0-12-reliable-json-syntax) makes life easier for customers using Terraform JSON files instead of HCL files.

 As you work through this example, you will need to change the extensions of the files so that only one has the `tf.json` extension at any time.
+Be sure to change the extension to "tf.json" rather than to "tf".

+Also, if you run `terraform init`, you will be prompted to run the `terraform 0.12upgrade` or `terraform validate` command.
+So, for this example, just run `terraform validate` for each file.

 Let's start by comparing the errors given for this JSON by Terraform 0.11.10 and 0.12: